Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - objects (variable) - id of the context with objects intended for event building,
-- instructions (variable / variable vector / string vector) - vector with instructions.
+- instructions (variable / variable vector / string vector) - vector with instructions;
+- [reset] (variable / bool) - if true, before creating new events, instruction removes all events from provided objects;
+- [do_not_preserve] (variable / bool) - if true, instruction can remove events of its owner.

 ## demolish